Hapori Matatū - Online Services

 - You, as the professional leader, will apply for your own extension on Hapori Matatū, and your employer will need to approve via a form that is then uploaded online.

-- Schools/kura/centres will no longer be able to send in bulk payments on behalf of teachers, as teachers will now pay for their own individual transactions including practising certificate and workshop fees.
+- Schools/kura/centres will no longer be able to send in bulk payments on behalf of teachers, as teachers will now pay for their own individual practising certificate fee transaction.

 What will registered teachers be able to do on Hapori Matatū?

 We’ve worked alongside teachers and professional leaders to design this online service to ensure it’s simple and easy to navigate and has the right tools available.
 Through Hapori Matatū, registered teachers will be able to do a range of things including:

 - Apply for and renew practising certificates online.

 - Online tracking of your applications.

 - Apply for extensions.

 - Track the progress of your activities, applications and reports, in real time.

 - Find out about, and book into, upcoming workshops and professional learning opportunities.